hugke729/hugke729.github.io/data/index.md

 This page includes links to datasets associated with some papers I have published.
 For each paper, a secondary link may be provided for redundancy, but the dataset at the link is identical.
 Please let me know if any links appear broken.

-__Turbulence data reduction scheme for vertically-profiling autonomous floats deployed in the ocean (submitted)__
+__Turbulence data reduction scheme for vertically profiling autonomous floats deployed in the ocean (submitted)__
 *J. Atmos.
 Oceanic Tech.*
 [Data link][fcs_reduction_link1]
 [Secondary link][fcs_reduction_link2]